nag92/pdblib-matlab/README.md

 Copyright (c) 2015 Idiap Research Institute, http://idiap.ch/

-Written by Sylvain Calinon, http://calinon.ch/
+Maintained by Sylvain Calinon, http://calinon.ch/

 PbDlib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as